adjust/dev-docs/docs/fragments/example-intros/trackevent.md

 nosearch: true
 ---

-In this example, we measure an event with the token {{ eventToken }} whenever a user interacts with a button.
+This example demonstrates how to record an event with the token {{ eventToken }} whenever a user interacts with a button.